hashp4/100DaysOfYARA/README.md

 ## ⌛Progression
 Below, you will find the current state of my progression.

 - [X] Day 1: YARA rule for WannaCry detection.
 The sample I used is from the PMAT course.
-You can find it [here](https://github.com/HuskyHacks/PMAT-labs/tree/main/labs/4-1.Bossfight-wannacry.exe)
+You can find it [here](https://github.com/HuskyHacks/PMAT-labs/tree/main/labs/4-1.Bossfight-wannacry.exe).
+- [X] Day 2 : YARA rule for process hollowing detection.
+This rule is based on the **sub-technique** T1055.012 that you can find on [MITRE ATT&CK](https://attack.mitre.org/techniques/T1055/012/).

 ## 📖Source / Documentation
 Here are all the resources I used during this challenge.
 I will try to update it regularly.